rohinarora/CUDA/2. CUDA Memory  Model, Memory Coalescing/Slides/readme.md

 * Slide 18.
 Local memory
 * Slide 19-31 Shared memory
   * Shared memory is much much faster than local memory.
 Local memory shown here is physically outside SM
   * Shared memory and L1 cache are both physically local to SM.
-Both at same hierarchy. (slide 22)
+Both at same hierarchy. (slide 22).
+Shared memory is seen by programmer.
+L1 is not.
+L1 is only managed by the hardware
   * Shared memory is local to a SM.
 Hence threads in a block can access the same shared memory space.
 Threads in a block will stay in a SM
   * Need to synchronize shared memory access, and must be taken care by programmer.
 This memory is being accessed by all the threads in a block
   * \__syncthreads() slows the execution a bit, as some wraps will be waiting for others to complete (to achieve sync)
-* Slide 22.
-Shared memory vs L1 cache.
-  * Shared memory is seen by programmer.
-L1 is not.
-L1 is only managed by the hardware
 * Slide 23.
 Using shared memory in program.
 * Slide 25-31. broadcast/collision etc
 * Slide 32, 33.
 Cache